 Attend The Dream Summer Festival

 Are you really a Kiwi if you haven’t spent at least one summer at Bay Dreams?
 These guys know how to put on a show—the January 2019 sold-out gig saw headliner Cardi B take the stage with hits like Bodak Yellow, wowing an electric crowd.
-Sheck Wes, Shapeshifter, Tash Sultana, Sticky Fingers and Peking Duck were among the other acts to play at the New Year’s festival.
+Sub Focus, Peking Duk, LAB and Katchafire were among the acts to play at the New Year’s festival in 2021.
 If your vibe is hot summers days, an incredible line-up, glitter, denim and camping, Bay Dreams is reason enough to make Tauranga your summer destination.

 Shop Local At These Stores